Cash Relief for Morocco Earthquake Survivors

 GiveDirectly Country Director in Morocco

-If for any reason we are unable to launch a response, donations will be delivered to other Moroccans in poverty or survivors of the next global emergency.
+If for any reason we are unable to deliver all funds to earthquake survivors, donations will be delivered to other Moroccans in poverty or survivors of the next global emergency.

 Frequently Asked Questions